ABOUT

 The Watauga Housing Council's vision is that all people in Watauga County have secure and stable housing.

 The Watauga Housing Council meets approximately quarterly, on the first Tuesday of each quarter, from 3:30-5 pm.
-Committees meet between quarterly WHC meetings.
+Branches meet between quarterly WHC meetings.
 The WHC currently meets at Boone United Methodist Church, 471 New Market Boulevard, Boone, NC 28607, with online opportunities for involvement.
 All are welcome.